turingschool-examples/mod-1-be-exercises/practice_independent_challenges/week5/reunion/README.md

 Use TDD to update your Reunion class to respond to the following interaction pattern.

-* Each `Reunion` can tell us the total cost of the event.
+* Each `Reunion` can tell us the total cost of the event. #total_cost
 * Each `Reunion` can tell us each participant's name and what they owe for the whole reunion.
 This should be the combination of what they owe from all activities.
 Again, a negative value means they are owed money.
-For example, if `"Maria"` owes 10 from brunch and is owed 20 from drinks, her final amount owed in the breakout is -10.
+For example, if `"Maria"` owes 10 from brunch and is owed 20 from bouncy castle, her final amount owed in the breakout is -10. #split
 * Each `Reunion` can print a summary of each participant's name and what they owe, separated by a line break.